imalikov/pine_script_docs/source/faq/Techniques.rst

 but its length (the number of last bars in your sample) can't be a series float or int.
 This script shows three different ways of achieving the count:

  - Method 1 uses the `math.sum() <https://www.tradingview.com/pine-script-reference/v5/#fun_math{dot}sum>`__ built-in function.
  - Method 2 uses a technique that is also efficient, but not as efficient as the built-in.
-It has the advantage of accepting a series float or int as a length.
+However, it has the advantage of accepting a series float or int as a length.
- - Method 3 also accepts a series float or int as a length, but is very inefficient because it uses a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop to go back on past bars at every bar.
-Examining all length bars at every bar is unnecessary since all of them except the last bar have already been examined previously when the script first executed on them.
-This makes for slower code and will be detrimental to the chart loading time.
+ - Method 3 also accepts a series float or int as a length but is very inefficient because it uses a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop to go back on past bars at every bar.
+Examining all length bars at every bar is unnecessary since all of them except the last bar have already been reviewed previously when the script was first executed on them.
+This makes for slower code and will affect the chart loading time.

-Method 2 is a very good example of the Pine Script™ way of doing calculations by taking advantage of series and a good understanding of the Pine Script™ runtime environment to code our scripts.
-While it is useful to count occurrences of a condition in the last x bars, it is also worth studying because the technique it uses will allow you to write much more efficient Pine Script™ code than one using a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop when applied to other situations.
-There are situations when using a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop is the only way to realize what we want, but in most cases they can be avoided. `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loops are the only way to achieve some types of backward analysis when the criteria used are only known after the bars used to analyze the data have elapsed.
+Method 2 is a perfect example of the Pine Script™ way of calculating by taking advantage of series and a good understanding of the Pine Script™ runtime environment to code our scripts.
+While it is helpful to count condition occurrences in the last x bars, it is also worth studying because the technique will allow you to write much more efficient Pine Script™ code than one using a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop when applied to other situations.
+For example, there are situations when using a `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop is the only way to realize what we want, but in most cases, they can be avoided. `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loops are the only way to achieve some types of backward analysis when the criteria used are only known after the bars used to analyze the data have elapsed.

 ::